confluentinc/ksql/docs-md/developer-guide/udf.md

 ### Usage

-Once your UD(A)Fs are deployed you can call them in the same way you would invoke any of the KSQL built-in functions.
+Once your functions are deployed, you can call them in the same way you would invoke any of the KSQL built-in functions.
 The function names are case-insensitive.
 For example, using the `multiply` example: